Silver Surfer (TV series)

-Silver Surfer, also known as Silver Surfer: The Animated Series, is a 13-episode animated television series based on the Marvel Comics superhero Silver Surfer, created by Stan Lee and Jack Kirby.
-The series aired for one season on the Fox Kids Network in 1998.
+Silver Surfer, also known as Silver Surfer: The Animated Series, is an animated television series that was based on the Marvel Comics superhero, the Silver Surfer, created by Stan Lee and Jack Kirby.
+The series had aired for one season on the Fox Kids Network in 1998.

 Overview

 Blending cel-shaded and computer animation, the series is rendered in the style of Silver Surfer creator Jack Kirby.

 Inspired by various Silver Surfer comic book stories, the series alters the original mythos in some key ways.
 It removes the Fantastic Four from The Galactus Trilogy, the foundation for the first three episodes.
-In this version, the Silver Surfer, who has had the memories of Norrin Radd partially restored to him by Thanos, protects Earth from the hunger of Galactus because it reminds him of Zenn-La.
+In this version, the Silver Surfer, who has had the memories of Norrin Radd partially restored to him by Thanos, protects Earth from the hunger of Galactus because it reminds him of his home planet of Zenn-La.

 Many other characters from Marvel's cosmic stable appear in the series, including The Watcher, Ego the Living Planet, Pip the Troll, Drax the Destroyer, and Adam Warlock.
 Most of the characters featured in the series differ from their printed-page incarnations.
 For instance, Adam Warlock is an alien supersoldier designed to fight the Kree and, due to Fox broadcast standards, Thanos serves Lady Chaos rather than Death.

 The series utilizes a serialized storytelling approach.
 As with many Silver Surfer comic book stories, episodes tackle a range of social and political issues, including imperialism, slavery, non-violence, and environmental degradation.
 The series frequently alludes to the Golden Age of Science Fiction, with two episode titles from novels by Isaac Asimov (Second Foundation and The End of Eternity), one from Joe Haldeman (The Forever War), and character names from Asimov (First Speaker) and Doc Smith (Mentor).
 The story for one episode was by Harlan Ellison.

 The series was canceled after one season.
 Eight episodes were written for the second season before production was shut down.
 According to series creator Larry Brody, the cancellation was the result of a legal dispute between Marvel and Saban Entertainment.